microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Repositories.Mail/Documentation/SetSenderAddressForEmailNotification.md

 * Add Mail.Send Delegated Permission in `gmm-Graph-<env>` application
 * Enable 'Allow public client flows' in `gmm-Graph-<env>` application -> Authentication
-* Create a test user in your demo tenant.
-This test user will be set as sender for email notifications.
+* Create a new service account.
+This account will be used as the sender for emails sent out by the GMM application.
 Please note username & password of the test user.
 * Run [Set-SenderRecipientCredentials.ps1](/Scripts/Set-SenderRecipientCredentials.ps1) to store sender and secondary recipient information in prereqs keyvault

     * Please make sure that a prereqs keyvault exists in your environment